GeekWolf007/geekwolf007.guthub.io/README.md

 and much more....

 ## View Website
-No need to install anything just [click here](https://huntjobs.vercel.app/#) to go to the website
+No need to install anything just [click here](https://huntjobs.vercel.app/#) to view the website

 ## Technologies Used
 The project is created solely via: